KEYPOINTS FROM ARTICLE:

 2022 Sure Came Quickly

-Following recent engagement with a top-tier Law firm concerning their digital transformation, it was clear that the legal sector’s use of technology is advancing at rates never seen before.
-This is in part, as we all know, a product of our environment.
-The global pandemic has forced law firms to adapt to this digital way of working as their staff, clients and partners have been required to work remotely.
+Following recent engagements with a top-tier Law firm concerning their digital transformation, it was clear that the legal sector’s use of technology is advancing at rates never seen before.
+This is in part, as we all know, as a product of our environment.
+The global pandemic has forced law firms to adapt to this digital methodology of working, as their staff, clients and partners have all been required to work remotely.

 “Over the past year, no area has undergone more rapid transformation than the way we work.
 Employee expectations are changing, and we will need to define productivity much more broadly — inclusive of collaboration, learning and wellbeing, to drive career advancement for every worker, including frontline and knowledge workers, as well as for new graduates and those who are in the workforce today.
 All this needs to be done with flexibility in when, where, and how people work.” – Satya Nadella – CEO at Microsoft